My Favorite Batman Writers of the Golden, Silver, and Bronze Ages

 8-12.
 Cary Bates, Elliot S!
 Maggin, Gerry Conway, Marty Pasko, and Steve Englehart – A lot of really great Earth-1/Earth-2 crossover JLA/JSA stories.

-So, yes, Denny O’Neil is the GOAT.
+So, yes, Denny O’Neil is my number one favorite—the G.O.A.T!

 Interestingly (and here’s where I slide into a tangent), I recently came across a fascinating series of Reddit posts by user FlyByTieDye, in which they analyze Batman comics across the years to ascertain who had the greatest impact on the character based upon number of writing and art credits.
 Obviously, this is a bit flawed since impact is subjective, and a writer or artists can greatly impact a character even with only one issue.
 Plus, I don’t think FlyByTieDye includes any Justice League titles in his analysis, which is a major oversight.
 In any case, though, his project does give us a general idea of who the big names are when it comes to shaping the Dark Knight.